abbotto/rectangular/README.md

 ## <a name='Overview'></a>Overview

 ### Focus on apps, not ops.
+Essentially, there are 3 parts to Rectangular:
+- the `Project Installer`
+- the `Application Kit`
+- the `Build System`

 Out-of-the-box, Rectangular gives you the power to build AngularJS apps that are:
 - Scalable
 - Testable